What does an Addiction Counselor in Pennsylvania do? What is Their Job Role?

-The Pennsylvania Certification Board does require that counselors take courses to stay up to date on the current best practices.
-What’s nice about the board’s site is, they’ve made it really easy for counselors and candidates to sign up for courses, directly from the site.
+The Pennsylvania Certification Board does require that alcohol and drug counselors take courses to stay up to date on the current best practices.
+What’s nice about the board’s site is, they’ve made it really easy for alcohol and drug counselors and candidates to sign up for courses, directly from the site.

 Additionally, if you’d rather take a course at a another institution, you can check your desired classes in the Board’s database to see if it qualifies as continuing education.

 Pennsylvania Substance Abuse Associations